Angelic Hoodrat

-Angelic Hoodrat is the debut album by American rapper Kenny Mason.
-It was self-released on April 15, 2020.
+Angelic Hoodrat is the debut studio album by American rapper Kenny Mason.
+It was released on April 15, 2020 through RCA Records.
 Production was primarily handled by Mason alongside Angel White, DvDx, SKFUL, Julian Cruz and Julien Earle.

 A year later, on April 16, the sequel to the album, titled Angelic Hoodrat: Supercut was released.

 Singles

 On August 18, 2019, Mason released the single "Hit".
 The second single, "Angelic Hoodrat", was released on December 17, 2019.

 On February 26, 2020, the album's third single, "Metal Wings", was released.

 Critical reception

 Angelic Hoodrat was met with very positive reviews.
 Josiah Nelson of Exclaim! described the album as a "testament to experimentation, shifting between a gritty, boom-bap smart southern sound with 808s and cinematic bass, and a grungy, melodic alt-rock sound."